 In order to foster real time collaboration there are working documents and notes that are taken in Google Docs, and then transferred to this repository if appropriate.

-To access these documents, you must subscribe to the gardener mailing list as outlined above, as these documents are shared automatically with anyone who subscribes to that list.
+To gain edit access for these documents, you must subscribe to the gardener mailing list, as these documents are shared automatically with anyone who subscribes to that list.

 If you have a topic you’d like to present or would like to see discussed, please propose a specific date on the Gardener Community Meeting Agenda.
 Find minutes in the same document.
+Please upload slides or other documents you presented to the Gardener Community Meeting folder.
 Subscribe to the gardener mailing list to get edit permissions.